 There will be a real premium on subtlety and sophistication.
 In the past, this may have been less necessary because we had very clear adversaries and very clear divides between friends and enemies, so subtlety was optional.
 All the United States needed to be was capable and robust, and those two virtues took care of most problems.
 Today, when the lines between who is a friend and who is an adversary are a little blurrier, and when we have deep economic ties with countries that are our competitors, the need for subtle policies becomes more important.

 Third, at the end of the day, our ability to protect the American regime in Asia will be a function of our hard power.
 There is no getting away from that fact.
 We may be polite about how we describe that reality, but the fact is, as Mao put it correctly, power does grow out of the barrel of a gun.
 In the Indo-Pacific, power essentially means the power to protect one’s friends in the face of adversaries and uncertainty.

 So the United States has to find ways, in spite of its financial troubles, to make sure the instruments of deterrence and defense are kept in good repair.
 Depending on the state of these instruments, all the nations of the region, including our friends and allies, will be making their own course corrections.
 We want to make certain that whatever corrections other countries engage in, they are corrections that advantage us, not undermine us.
 There is no alternative, therefore, but to have a set of capabilities that are very robust and that guarantee our friends the protection they seek.
 If we can do that right—keep our military capabilities in fine shape—I think it will provide the kind of reassurance that produces success.

-Alison Szalwinski is an intern with the Political and Security Affairs group at NBR.
+This interview was conducted by Alison Szalwinski, an intern with the Political and Security Affairs group at NBR.